Student Spotlight: Micah Tryba

 “Looking back at my time on the show, I not only had the time of my life, but it was also incredibly eye-opening and it really grew me as an individual,” she said.
 “I met people from all walks of life, made some incredible friends, pushed and stretched myself in ways that I never dreamed possible, and got a small peek at what it’s like to have a career in this industry.”

 During Tryba’s journey on “The Voice,” the University of Illinois saved a seat for her in its veterinary program.
-Her goal is to finish school and is excited about chasing that dream as well.
+She is now in her second year and excited about chasing this dream.
 Still, music is something she will always do, even if it’s just part time.

 “There was something very validating about my experience with ‘The Voice,’” she said.
 “It gave me the confidence I needed to pursue music as a solo artist.
 I trust myself more both artistically and as a performer, so I’m not closing any doors.
 I’m just so thankful for what the past year has brought me.”